kuty22/TI_Generator/README.md

 ## Description

   This project aims to automate the creation of TestInfra scripts.
 It tests the files permissions for now, and more options will be added along the time.
   You can easily run it on your Production environment to fix configuration.
   Version 0.1.0

+  __python requirement:__
+  - xwlt
+  - csv
+  - pandas
 ## Use it

   The generator is located in the role `ti.generator`, you have to set some targets file